Acting Head Of Customs and Border Protection Says New Asylum Rule In 'Pilot' Phase

 But he said it doesn't matter.
 "We do the same job, we have the same authority, same responsibilities whether acting is in front of our name or not.
 I don't wake up the morning changing anything I do because I have 'acting' in front of my name," he said.

-On Thursday Secretary Kevin McAleenan testified to Congress that there has been a 28% drop in the number of migrants taken into custody at the southern border in the last month.
+On Thursday, acting Homeland Security Secretary Kevin McAleenan testified to Congress that there has been a 28% drop in the number of migrants taken into custody at the Southern border in the last month.

 Morgan credited Mexico for helping to slow the flow of migrants.
 "The support that they've shown now in the recent couple of weeks is unprecedented.
 And we're seeing it there.
-They're ... tightening up their southern border.
+They're ... tightening up their Southern border.
 They're sending more troops to the U.S. Mexico border.
 And it's definitely having an impact."